mrhallonline/WhisperXTranscription4Researchers/README.md

 # WhisperX Transcription + Diarization Audio Processing for Researchers
 This repository contains a Jupyter notebook for qualitative researchers to transcribe, diarize speakers, and convert audio or video files into various text formats (csv, txt, json, & vtt).
-The notebook uses advanced transcription and diarization capabilities provided by Whisper and WhisperX, as well as [pyannote speaker-diarization-3.1](https://huggingface.co/pyannote/speaker-diarization-3.1) and [segmentation-3.0](https://huggingface.co/pyannote/segmentation-3.0) libraries from Hugging Face.
+The notebook uses advanced transcription and diarization capabilities provided by Whisper and WhisperX, as well as [pyannote speaker-diarization-3.1](https://huggingface.co/pyannote/speaker-diarization-3.1) and [segmentation-3.0](https://huggingface.co/pyannote/segmentation-3.0) libraries from Hugging Face*.

 *A free [Hugging Face](https://huggingface.co/docs/hub/en/security-tokens) token is required specifically for the diarization aspects.
 The code will not work without it.

  The code is derived and built from the following [Medium article](https://towardsdatascience.com/unlock-the-power-of-audio-data-advanced-transcription-and-diarization-with-whisper-whisperx-and-ed9424307281)